Guides

 Why do palm readings feel accurate if they're not scientifically proven?

 Several factors.
-First, palmistry uses specific physical features unique to you — unlike a horoscope shared by millions, your palm reading is based on your actual hand.
+First, palmistry uses specific physical features unique to you.
+Unlike a horoscope shared by millions, your palm reading is based on your actual hand.
 Second, personality descriptions tend to highlight patterns you already recognize but haven't articulated.
-Third, the Barnum effect (tendency to accept general descriptions as personally meaningful) plays a role, though it's worth noting that specific feature analysis (like hand shape classification) goes well beyond vague generalities.
+Third, the Barnum effect (tendency to accept general descriptions as personally meaningful) plays a role, though specific feature analysis (like hand shape classification) goes well beyond vague generalities.

 Can palm reading predict the future?